British citizenship – now or never?

 • Am I eligible for ILR?

-• If I already have ILR, am I eligible for British citizenship now?
+• If I already hold ILR, am I eligible to apply for British citizenship now?

-• If not, when will I become eligible for British citizenship?
+• If not, when will I become eligible?